yoshihikosuzuki/complex-sat-asm/README.md

 # Complex Satellite Sequence Assembly

-Complex satellites are tandem repeats with a large (e.g. >100 bp) unit size and a some sequence diversity among units.
+Complex satellites are tandem repeats with a large (e.g. >100 bp) unit size and some sequence diversity among units.

-Our objective is a _de novo_ assembler for any type of complex satellite.
+Our objective is a _de novo_ assembler for any type of complex satellites.

 Current implementaion supports only: